Updated December 18th, 2023

 You should also consider bringing snacks just in case, and there’s some other things to consider packing for a safe allergy trip.

-Best Peanut Allergy Friendly Restaurants at Disney World
+Recommended Peanut Allergy Friendly Restaurants at Disney World

 While there are a lot of restaurants to choose from (and many that are really good for you!) there are some I would recommend over others and then ones I’d skip.
 For the current list of ones to skip, check the Restaurant Skip List.